Genetically Modified Cotton: Pros, Cons, and Industry Impact

 1. What is genetically modified cotton?

-Modern agricultural biotechnology relies heavily on genetic engineering (GE).
-GE techniques enable for exact modification of a plant’s features, resulting in properties that are not possible to achieve through regular plant breeding.
 Herbicide-tolerant (HT), insect-resistant (Bt), or “stacked” cultivars that combine HT and Bt traits are the three types of GE crops.
 HT crops can withstand one or more herbicides, giving farmers a wide range of alternatives for weed control that target weeds without harming crops.
 In 1995, GE cotton became commercially available in the United States, and adoption rates skyrocketed in the years that followed.
+Today, more than 90% of the cotton grown globally in major producing countries like the US, India, and China is genetically modified.

 genetically modified cotton